1.1 The History of PathwayConnect, Online Learning and the Creation of BYU-Pathway Worldwide

 “It will be necessary for us … to serve ever better the thousands of students we have on campus while simultaneously reaching out to bless the lives of tens of thousands of young Latter-day Saints throughout the world….
 We must learn to assist and bless institute students and other LDS youth in Rhode Island and Rome while effectively serving our students on campus in Rexburg.”

-Two years later, in January 2009, BYU-Idaho launched Pathway.
+Two years later, in January 2009, BYU-Idaho launched Pathway (currently known as PathwayConnect).
 This unique program utilized the flexibility of online learning while also incorporating a weekly gathering with other students—a combination between traditional campus-based and online educational platforms.
-Plus, participation in Pathway fulfilled the university’s residency requirement, which means unlike the Online Degree Program — Pathway students did not need to have any previous experience with BYU-Idaho to be eligible to participate.
+Additionally, participation in PathwayConnect fulfilled the university’s residency requirement, which meant that, unlike the online degree program, PathwayConnect students did not need to have any previous experience with BYU-Idaho to be eligible to participate.

 The program was originally introduced in three locations: Nampa, Idaho; Mesa, Arizona; and Manhattan, New York.
-Pathway has now grown from 50 students in three U.S. cities to thousands of students in numerous locations worldwide.
-The university has truly found, as Elder Eyring said, “direct ways to move the blessings of education … from this campus out into the lives of men and women everywhere.”
+PathwayConnect has now grown from 50 students in three U.S. cities to tens of thousands of students in numerous locations worldwide.

 On February 7, 2017, The Church of Jesus Christ of Latter-day Saints announced the creation of BYU-Pathway Worldwide.
 The new organization would be responsible for all PathwayConnect and Church Educational System online degree-seeking students.
 BYU-Pathway would have full access to the resources of the Church to assist in the worldwide efforts of education.
 Students, missionaries, priesthood leaders, and employees alike, would play an integral part of this important work.